Skip to main content

 A balanced budget is required

-New York has done better in recent years, as the FY19, FY20 and FY21 budgets were adopted essentially on time.
-The FY23 budget was signed nine days late.
-In those years when the budget was late, the legislature enacted a separate debt service bill by March 31 to ensure timely, uninterrupted payment of the state’s debt obligations.
+The FY24 budget was signed more than a month late, and the FY25 budget was approved 20 days late.
+In years when the budget was delayed, the legislature enacted a separate debt service bill by 31 March to ensure timely, uninterrupted payment of the state’s debt obligations.
 The rest of the budget may be months late, but historically New York State has always provided for the punctual payment of its public debt.
 We expect that will continue to be the case going forward.

 New York State’s pensions have traditionally been well funded.
-The funded ratios for the Employee Retirement System (ERS) and the Teacher’s Retirement System (TRS) were 99.9% and 97.3%, respectively, as of FY21.
-So New York State is not pressured in that regard as so many other states are.
+The funded ratios for the Employee Retirement System (ERS) and the Teacher’s Retirement System (TRS) were 90.3% and 97.4%, respectively, as of FY23.
+New York State is not pressured in that regard relative to so many other states.
+New York State’s total fixed costs, including debt service, plus pension contributions, plus retirement health care (commonly referred to as other post-employment benefits or OPEB), are low at 4.6% of total governmental funds’ expenditures in FY24.

 New York is a high wealth state

 The state’s economy is deep and diverse, though financial services exert an outsized influence.
 The upstate economy is more dependent on manufacturing and had been sluggish even before the pandemic.
 The downstate economy, anchored by financial, professional and business services, has been the state’s growth engine.
-New York State’s $1.7 trillion economy represents 8.3% of U.S. GDP.
-On a stand-alone basis, according to the International Monetary Fund (IMF), New York State’s economy would be the eleventh largest in the world.
+New York State’s $1.8 trillion economy represents 7.9% of U.S. real GDP.
+On a stand-alone basis, according to the International Monetary Fund (IMF), New York State’s economy would be the tenth largest in the world.

 Wall Street activity has traditionally generated a disproportionate share of total state tax revenues because of its high levels of compensation, profitability and capital gains.
-While Wall Street represents about 4% of the state’s job total, it can account for 15–20% of total tax revenues realized by the state.
-Despite the pandemic, Wall Street had banner years in 2020 and 2021, with the stock market setting record highs and low interest rates triggering a wave of debt refinancings.
+While Wall Street represents about 4% of the state’s job total, it can typically account for 15%-20% of total tax revenues realized by the state.
+However, in FY23 this figure increased to 27.4%.
+After having banner years in 2020 and 2021 with the stock market setting record highs, Wall Street’s 2022 pretax profits fell approximately 56% from the prior year due to steep declines in investment banking fee revenues driven mostly by Federal Reserve interest rate hikes and inflation.
+As a result, Wall Street’s bonus pool erased prior year gains and returned to pre-pandemic levels.
+Pretax profits increased by 1.8% in 2023, but the bonus pool remained-on par with 2022.

-New York State’s two largest sources of local revenue are the personal income tax (PIT) and the sales tax.
-Of the state’s General Fund receipts, 39.0% came from the PIT in FY21.
-With the tax hikes enacted in FY22, and an anticipated falloff in federal revenues, that percentage is likely to increase sharply.
-The state’s somewhat steep income tax structure further concentrates the PIT on the highest earners, making it even more sensitive to swings in asset prices and capital gains tax receipts.
-In 2018, the latest year available, the top 6% of New York State income tax filers accounted for 65% of the state’s PIT revenues.
+New York State’s two largest sources of local revenue are the personal income tax (PIT) and the sales tax, accounting for 34.8% and 10.0% of the state’s general fund receipts in FY24, respectively.
+The state’s somewhat steep income tax structure further concentrates the PIT on the highest earners, making it sensitive to swings in asset prices and capital gains tax receipts.
+In 2022, the latest year available, the top 1.2% of New York State income tax filers accounted for roughly 50% of the state’s PIT collections.

-After two difficult years, New York State and the nation are beginning to return to normal.
-Despite all the hardships, New York has performed well financially.
-New York State has a wide array of tools at its disposal to adapt and to maintain financial stability, and again has demonstrated a willingness and ability to use them.
+New York State has a wide array of tools at its disposal to adapt and maintain financial stability, and has demonstrated a willingness and ability to use them.
+Additional flexibility has been afforded to the state by strong financial performance in the years following the pandemic, positioning the state for stability moving forward.

 Related articles